 There is some limited evidence that regular nasal rinsing with saline can help people recover from a cold faster.
 However, regular nasal lavage has not been shown to prevent respiratory infections.

 8. Does the Existing Pneumonia Vaccine Protect Against Infection?

 Not.
-A pneumonia vaccine, such as the pneumococcal vaccine and the Haemophilus influenzae type b (HIB) influenza vaccine, do not provide protection against coronaviruses.
+A pneumonia vaccine, such as the pneumococcal vaccine and the Haemophilus influenzae type b (HIB) influenza vaccine, does not provide protection against coronaviruses.